nluciw/nluciw.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
+Hi!
 I am a PhD Candidate in the Department of Medical Biophysics at the University of Toronto, supervised by [Dr. Bradley MacIntosh](https://sunnybrook.ca/research/team/member.asp?t=12&m=396&page=172) at Sunnybrook Research Institute.

 I specialize in analysis methods for mapping blood flow using MRI.
 My main focuses are: <b>1)</b> deep learning methods to enable rapid generation of images of brain physiology; <b>2)</b> multivariate statistics to study cerebral blood flow in individuals with and without neurological and psychiatric disease.
 For more info and links to my work, see the Research tab of this site.